 Lucy (Leucistic) Axolotl (Ambystoma mexicanum), Locally Bred!

 * For the safety of our animals, we ship axolotls exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout.
-Also, due to the unique lower temperature requirements for Axolotls, we currently cannot ship them in the same package as other animals or plants.
-Please order Axolotls alone and with no other items.
-If you wish to order other items, please complete your Axolotl order separately.
-Axolotl orders with other items in the same order will be cancelled. *
+Also, due to the unique lower temperature requirements for Axolotls, we currently cannot ship them in the same package as other animals, which require a heat pack during this time of year.
+However, we can ship them with plants and dry goods.
+Please order Axolotls alone or with plants and dry goods only.
+If you wish to order other animals, please complete your Axolotl order separately.
+Axolotl orders with other animals in the same order will be subject to cancellation of the other items. *

 * These Axolotls are bred and housed by a dedicated, expert local breeder and delivered to us for shipment on Mondays only.
 Our weekly order cutoff time is Sunday at 7:00 pm EDT for shipping on Monday, the next day (weather permitting), excluding applicable holidays.
 Shipping schedule will be announced for weeks with conflicting holidays for carriers. *